nillith/xorshift256/readme.md

     rng.nextInt32();

-To discard certain number result:
+To discard certain number of results:

     rng.discard(100);